John Bean (MacBean, MacBayne) b. < 1634? d. 24 January 1717

 Events

-24 January 1717 death, Exeter, Rockingham Co., New Hampshire, United States, Church Yard of the Congregational Church
+24 January 1717 death: Exeter (New Hampshire), United States, Church Yard of the Congregational Church

 Notes